Exness's review 2026 image

 Exness Deposit Options and Fees

-Below is a table summarizing common deposit modes, average processing timelines, fees, and minimum deposit standards:
+The table below shows common deposit options, typical processing times, fees, and minimum deposit amounts:

 Deposit Method Typical Processing Time Fees Charged by Exness Minimum Deposit